google/mesop/docs/comparison.md

 Gradio has a strong focus on creating demos and interfaces for machine learning models and makes it easy to build a UI for a model.
 Gradio also offers a lower-level abstraction known as [Blocks](https://www.gradio.app/docs/gradio/blocks) for more general web applications.

-Mesop, while well-suited for ML/AI use cases, is a more general-purpose framework that can be used for a wider range of web applications.
+Mesop, while well-suited for ML/AI use cases, is a more general-purpose framework that can be used for a wide range of web applications.

 ### Components

 Gradio provides a set of pre-built components optimized for common ML inputs and outputs (e.g. image classification, text generation).
 This makes it fast to set up standard model interfaces.
 In addition to built-in components, you can create [custom components](https://www.gradio.app/guides/custom-components-in-five-minutes) in Python and JavaScript (Svelte).

 Mesop provides general-purpose UI components, which can be used for a variety of layout and UI designs.
 Higher-level components like the [chat](./components/chat.md) component are [built](https://github.com/google/mesop/blob/main/mesop/labs/chat.py) on top of these low-level UI components.
-This makes it better suited for building custom interfaces, such as the [demo gallery](https://google.github.io/mesop/demo/).
-Mesop also supports creating custom [web components](https://google.github.io/mesop/web_components/) based on open web standards, facilitating interoperability with components from different frameworks.
+This makes it better suited for building custom interfaces, such as the [demo gallery](./demo.md).
+Mesop also supports creating custom [web components](./web_components/index.md) based on open web standards, facilitating interoperability with components from different frameworks.

 ### Styling and Customization